boyanfan/dream-engine/docs/ResourceManager.md

-This method is intended for accessing user-defined resources that were loaded via `registerLoader()` and stored as `ResourceManager::AnyRenderable` in the generic resource pool.
+This method is intended for accessing user-defined resources that were loaded via `registerLoader()` and stored as `AnyRenderable` in the generic resource pool.
 It performs a `static_pointer_cast<T>` internally.